craigmckeachie/react-course/concepts/15-Routing.md

 # Chapter 15: Routing

+There are two versions:

+1. BrowserRouter (react-router-dom) for web applications.
-BrowserRouter (react-router-dom) vs. NativeRouter (react-router-native)
+2. NativeRouter (react-router-native) for use with React Native.

 ## Installation